 What is Smishing

 With text messaging becoming so popular, scams involving SMS’s had to appear!
-Smishing is a termed coined from Short Message Service (SMS) and Phishing.
+Smishing is a term coined from Short Message Service (SMS) and Phishing.
 In these scams, you may receive an SMS stating that your account will be charged since you have confirmed enrollment in some particular program or service like a dating service, some club, some vacation scheme, some phony purchase and so on.
-And that if you do not reply within say 2 days, your account with be charged with some money.
-You may then be asked to visit a URL and/or click on Cancel to cancel the order.
-Clicking on such links or on Cancel /Confirm options, may download a trojan, thereby exposing your mobile device to criminal access.
+And that if you do not reply within say two days, your account with be charged with some money.
+You may then be asked to visit a URL and click on Cancel to cancel the order.
+Clicking on such links or Cancel /Confirm options may download a trojan, thereby exposing your mobile device to criminal access.

 Avoid falling prey to Vishing and Smishing scams